 Lieutenant Erauso was born Catalina de Erauso (assigned female) in 1585 to an aristocratic family in Spanish Basque country.
 Erauso’s three older brothers were conquistadors, expanding the borders of the Spanish Empire through blood and oppression almost a century after Pizarro’s conquest of the Incan Empire.
 Erauso was shipped off to a convent around puberty to receive an education until a suitable husband could be found or – failing that – to remain there as a nun.
 Erauso had no interest in marriage, being a nun, or being a woman.
 At age 15, he snuck out of the monastery, cut and stitched his nun’s habit into a suit of mens’ clothes, and hit the road under the name ‘Francisco Loyola’.

 Erauso found work as an assistant or page for a series of progressively higher-ranked men.
 Each time, he traded on his good education and quick wit to get the job and used the job to obtain a finer suit of clothes.
 In this era, the clothes truly made the man, and a set of upper-class clothes were often the only introduction you needed.
 At his high point, Erauso served as page to the king’s secretary, Don Juan de Idiáquez.
 But after seven months with Don Juan, who should call on the secretary but Erauso’s own father.
 Erauso and his father stood in the same room, but his father didn’t recognize him.
-As I’ve mentioned in a previous post, people usually see what they expect to see: in this case, only a young page boy.
+As I’ve mentioned in a previous post about female soldiers in disguise, people usually see what they expect to see: in this case, only a young page boy.

 Erauso’s father was calling upon Don Juan to report that Erauso had disappeared from the convent.
 Don Juan’s ancestors founded the convent, and the secretary was its current patron.
 What happened there was his business.
 Furthermore, Don Juan and Erauso’s father were friends.
 Don Juan expressed grief and shock that so terrible a thing could have happened and promised to keep an eye out for young Erauso.
 Erauso, meanwhile, hearing the anguish in his father’s voice, stole away from Don Juan’s house and never returned.